Author Archives: Andrew Sabai

 Paper Wasp Wood Harvest – Photo of the Week

-Paper Wasps pretty much live any where they have a dry place to make their nests.
-To many people’s dismay it is often under the eaves of their houses and garages.
-The make these nests by harvesting thin strips of … Continue reading
+Paper Wasps pretty much live anywhere they have a dry place to make their nests.
+To many people’s dismay, it is often under the eaves of their houses and garages.
+They make these nests by harvesting thin strips of weathered … Continue reading